Most Data Architects Work in 2D.

 Structure without risk.

-Architects map what exists.
-They document integrations, draw diagrams, catalogue systems.
-Then a migration hits and the diagram cannot tell you what breaks, what the impact costs, or in what order to cut things over.
+A diagram lists what exists.
+It cannot tell you which integrations will break, what the impact costs, or in what order to cut things over.

-A programme that commits to a sequence it cannot execute.
-A cutover that discovers — mid-migration — that three systems nobody documented depend on the one being retired.
-A financial integration that drops records silently.
+A programme commits to a sequence it cannot execute.
+A cutover discovers three undocumented systems depend on the one being retired.
+A financial integration drops records silently.

 // The consequence